glegoux/browsing-history-shell/README.md

 ## Motivation

-  Everybody knows the command `history` to show the command bash history.
+  Everybody knows `history` command to show bash command history.
 Why is there not history for browsing ?
-Personnaly, when I am on a server with SSH connection, I always forget where I was before, in what working directory.
-I advise you to put the current working directory on your prompt (for instance `PS1="\u@: \w \\$ "` where `\w` is your current working directory).
+Personally, when I am on a server with SSH connection, I always forget where I was before, in what working directory.
+Also I advise you to put the current working directory on your prompt (for instance `PS1="\u@: \w \\$ "` where `\w` is your current working directory) and to install this library.

 ## Synopsis